GoAbroad

 Volunteer teaching abroad in Jamaica won’t be all lying in a hammock by the beach, but it’ll be pretty close to it.

-Volunteer as a teacher in Jamrock, reggae capital of the Caribbean.
-Although Jamaica is an English-speaking Caribbean country, it is still a developing nation and welcomes volunteer educators.
+Although Jamaica is an English-speaking Caribbean country, it is still a developing nation and welcomes volunteer teachers.
+Your participation supports communities by strengthening local learning environments, which, in turn, contributes to long-term growth.

 2. Chile